-The InSync Locks have an LED (Light Emitting Diode) located above the lock port.
+The InSync locks have an LED (Light Emitting Diode) located above the lock port.
 When a key is used, the LED will flash, providing information to the user.
 Listed below are the LED patterns and a description of what they indicate.

-One Green Flash - Indicates that a correct key was used.
+One Green Flash - indicates that a correct key was used.

-Six Red Flashes followed by One Green Flash - Indicates that the lock batteries are low.
+One Green followed by Six Red Flashes - indicates that the lock batteries are low.

-Three Green Flashes - Indicates that the lock is unable to communicate with the key.
+Three Green Flashes - indicates that the lock is unable to communicate with the key.

-Three Red Flashes - Indicates that an incorrect key was used in the lock
+Three Red Flashes - indicates that an incorrect key was used in the lock